ruihuaniu/rui-blog/blog/2023-07-28-PDF-report-with-echarts.md

   > Consider using Puppeteer to generate PDFs on the server side.
 (Echarts also supports server-side generation)
 - Add a print wizard to allow the user to customize the information shown on the PDF cover page.
   > This will enhance the report's appearance and provide a more professional touch.
+- Implement the print with iframe from scratch,.
+  > since this react-to-print lib is also using the iframe with some additional features which are not fully used.